cjliu20152/cocreate/README.md

 ## <a name="using_cocreatelite"></a>Using CoCreate:Lite

-CoCreate:Lite, the AMIs, and the provided Chef Cookbooks permit you to create "Sandboxes" in "Playgrouds".
-At present, CoCreate:Lite is coupled to AWS EC2, so a Sandbox is an EC2 instance and playgrounds are metaphore of grouping instances.
+CoCreate:Lite, the base AMI, and provided Chef Cookbooks permit you to create "Sandboxes" in "Playgrouds".
+At present, CoCreate:Lite is coupled to AWS EC2, so a Sandbox is an EC2 instance and "Playgrounds" are metaphor of grouping instances.

 The following sub-sections enumerate how to use CoCreate:Lite to add and delete CoCreate:Lite Sandboxes.